graphql-nexus/nexus-prisma/README.md

 ### Project 1:1 Relation

-You can project a 1:1 relationships into your API including even the resolver.
+You can project 1:1 relationships into your API.
+Nexus Prisma includes even the resolver you'll need at runtime to fulfill the projection.

 ```prisma
 // Database Schema